Do you want to find time to read more often?

-Then, I took out a 30 day free trial of Audible and picked my two free audiobooks and gave this service a try.
+I took out a 30-day Audible trial and I picked my two free books and gave this service a try.

 I haven’t looked back.

-In this Audible review, I’ll explain six reasons why Audible is a great service for writers and for anyone who wants to find more time to read great books.
+In this Audible review, I’ll explain why Audible is a great service for writers and for anyone who wants to find more time to read great books.

 1. You Can Read More Great Books, More Often